-Note: In fastboot mode, Volume down button is used for scrolling and Volume up for selecting a particular option.
+Note: In fastboot mode, the Volume down button is used for scrolling and Volume up for selecting a particular option.

-Step 10: After successfully flashing the TWRP v3.1.1-0 recovery, on your phone (which is still in fastboot mode) go to the Recovery option by pressing volume down button.
+Step 10: After successfully flashing the TWRP v3.1.1-0 recovery, on your phone (which is still in fastboot mode) go to the Recovery option by pressing the volume down button.